fzkn4/Simple-Student-CRUD-API-with-.NET-8-Minimal-APIs/README.md

-# 📚 Simple Student CRUD API with .NET 8 Minimal APIs
+# Simple CRUD API with .NET Minimal APIs

-Welcome to a beginner-friendly tutorial on building a **CRUD (Create, Read, Update, Delete)** API using **.NET 8 Minimal APIs**.
+Welcome to a beginner-friendly tutorial on building a **CRUD (Create, Read, Update, Delete)** API using **.NET 9 Minimal APIs**.
 This project focuses on clarity and simplicity, ideal for those new to web API development with .NET.

 ---